apache/guacamole-client/THREAT_MODEL.md

   the connection instructions it is given (which protocol, which host, which credentials).
 Authorization is entirely the web app's job.
-A report that "guacd connected to an arbitrary host / used given credentials" is by design — the web app is responsible for only ever sending authorized instructions *(inferred — I3)*.
+A report that "guacd connected to an arbitrary host / used given credentials" is by design — the web app is responsible for only ever sending authorized instructions. **The same applies to what a connection may *do*.** guacd places no restriction on which valid connection parameters a caller may set, so anyone who can reach guacd can invoke any capability the underlying remote protocol supports — file transfer, clipboard transfer, printing, drive redirection — not merely open a session.
+  Restricting those capabilities is the web app's job, via the connection parameters it sends *(maintainer)* *(inferred — I3)*.
 - **No confidentiality or authentication on the webapp↔guacd link by default.**
   Unless `guacd-ssl` is enabled and guacd is network-isolated, the Guacamole